taboege/gambas3/comp/src/gb.test/taskell.md

 ## To Do

+- Decide where Skip, SkipAll, Todo reside
+    > SkipAll is in Test, Skip in Assert, Todo in Assert.
+This is inconsistent, We have to decide where they should be.
 - Skip all
     > Parse `1..0 # SKIP` style TAPs indicating that a whole test was skipped.
 - Ensure TAP created according to  spec